Sasino97/gta-cnr-wiki/home.md

 # Cops and Robbers V
-Cops and Robbers V (formerly known as GTA Cops and Robbers, GTA CnR, or simply CnR) is a [GTA V](https://www.rockstargames.com/gta-v) multiplayer server operated and developed by [Sasinosoft Games](https://sasinosoft.com/), relying on the [FiveM](https://fivem.net/) platform.
+Cops and Robbers V (formerly known as GTA Cops and Robbers, GTA CnR, or simply CnR) is a [GTA V](https://www.rockstargames.com/gta-v) multiplayer server operated and developed by [Sasinosoft Games](https://sasinosoft.com/), built upon the [FiveM](https://fivem.net/) platform.

 CNRV is not an RP server, as roleplaying is not part of the gameplay and isn't required, but you can play as a police officer, a criminal or a variety of other jobs.